seiffert/blog-articles/vagrant-puppet-support-for-symfony2-projects/index.md

 ## Motivation

 Setting up the infrastructure for new projects can be quite a pain in the \*\*\*.
 Even after the initial setup is done, adding new developers to the team requires a lot of time.
-Besides explaining the project to the new team member, the project's development environment has to be installed of the new developer's computer.
-This includes setting up virtual machines, web- and database-servers, updating libraries et cetera.
+Besides explaining the project to the new team member, the project's development environment has to be installed on the new developer's computer.
+This includes setting up virtual machines, web- and database-servers, updating libraries etc.

 Many IT companies use the same technologies repeatedly which leaves them with multiple development environments that look very similar but have been set up separately.
 This problem can be solved by using a configuration management software and a smart tool for handling virtual machines.
 <!--more-->